Edmonton Board of Directors, 2017-18

 Cecilia Bloxom, APR

 Cecilia Bloxom, APR, ABC, is accredited in communications by both the Canadian Public Relations Society and the International Association of Business Communicators.
-As the director, strategic communications for CPSI, Cecilia is dedicated to the mission of safe healthcare for all Canadians.
+As the Senior Director, Strategic Communications for the Canadian Patient Safety Institute (CPSI), Cecilia is dedicated to sharing awareness of healthcare safety across Canada.

 Melissa Pennell is a communications consultant who has been practicing strategic public relations for over 12 years.
 Melissa was first introduced to CPRS when completing her BA Communications at the University of Calgary, where she sat as the student rep for the University on the CPRS Calgary Board.